-Clockworks clock supply started out as Nepaug Clockworks in the mid 1940’s by Robert Tonkin.
+Clockworks clock supply origin begins with Nepaug Clockworks in the mid 1940’s by Robert Tonkin.
 Nepaug is a quaint town in New Hartford, CT.
 This legacy of Clock repair service began in a barn near the house in Nepaug.
 Also, additional work with a Jeweler that was across from the old Seth Thomas factory in Thomaston, CT.

 Clockworks supply developments

 In 1991 his nephew (me) James Stoudenmire took an interest in what he was doing and started to follow suite.
 Of course, my first step was to join NAWCC in 1994 and became in full swing with clocks.
 I took up a clock repair internship at Goldsmith Jewelers with Ludwig Goldsmith in Wilbraham, MA.
 Also, I became an apprentice for another clock and watch maker, Al Descorcy, of Al's clock shop.
 Working for free but learning about more about clocks and repairing them.
 We would go to all the NAWCC shows that would take place within 200 miles of us.
 At the shows we would watch the experts explain various things.
 Things like details about special clocks and how to re-pivot them and all this.
 Of course, we met other clock makers and were able to get their opinions on certain problem units and so forth.

 The information age

 Then came the internet in 1995, and Ebay to soon follow.
 Selling here and there on Ebay with the user name of clockworks.
 It stuck and we got pretty busy with it selling some of the large stock of parts we have accumulated.
 So the next step was to get a website.
 We were stuck with theclockman.com because clockworks.com was taken by a non clock person.
 Finally in 1998 I was able to purchase the domain clockworks.com.
 More and more people came aboard and now here we are.